How to deal with difficult clients who don’t respect your time

 Tracking the hours worked on difficult clients’ tasks and projects is another great way to avoid unpleasant surprises.
 That way, both you and your client have data-backed proof of the amount of time spent working – no estimates, just crystal clear facts.

 You can use project management tools to track your projects or time tracking apps, such as DeskTime.
 DeskTime’s project tracking feature tracks both your solo working hours and can track your teammates’ time as well.
-Moreover, the time tracking tool offers project cost calculation – fill in your team’s hourly rates, track the project hours and receive a transparent result.
+Moreover, the time tracking tool offers project cost estimation – fill in your team’s hourly rates, track the project hours, and receive a transparent result.

 Want your business to thrive?